Helping Education Job Announcement

 While there is flexibility to work from home, the person in this position must be able to travel to provide in-person trainings in the North Carolina Research Triangle area and at times, other parts of the state.

-Since its inception in 2010, Helps Education Fund has maintained its mission of advancing educational equity by partnering with educators and community organizations that serve a high percentage of historically underserved students, schools, and families.
+Since its inception in 2010, Helping Education has maintained its mission of advancing educational equity by partnering with educators and community organizations that serve a high percentage of historically underserved students, schools, and families.
 Through collaborative partnerships locally, nationally, and internationally, we provide low- or no-cost programs and services that meaningfully improve student learning.
 These programs and services are collaboratively developed, rigorously evaluated, and bridge educational research and practice.

 The ideal candidate: